SQream/sqream_docs/getting_started/hardware_guide.rst

    ::

-* High density chassis design, offering between 2 and 4 GPUs in a 1U, 2U, or 3U package, for best-in-class performance per cm\ :sup:`2`.
+* High-density chassis design, offering between 2 and 4 GPUs in a 1U, 2U, or 3U package, for best-in-class performance per cm\ :sup:`2`.

 Single-Node Cluster Example
 -----------------------------------

 A single-node SQream cluster can handle between 1 and 8 concurrent users, with up to 1PB of data storage (when connected via NAS).

 An average single-node cluster can be a rackmount server or workstation, containing the following components: